If you follow my blog, you know that fluency is something that I write about from time to time. Here is one of the posts:

 Here is a closer look at the worksheet in the picture.

 The answer key is included so you can make this a self-checking center.

 After you have introduced all of the R-controlled vowels, you can set this up as a review center.
 You can organize the response sheets in files like the ones in the picture above.
 Click HERE to download the label file.

-Click HERE if you'd like to check this out.
+Click HERE if you’d like to purchase this file.